CUSystem/ansible-role-metricbeat/README.md

 ## Add options for adding tags and additional fields

     metricbeat_tags:
+      - service-x
+      - web-tier
     metricbeat_fields:
+      env: staging
+      system: app
     metricbeat_fields_under_root:false

+Note that for fields the values are sub-elements, and not list items

 ## Added following SSL options for the generated metricbeat.yml file, for which there are no defaults provided: